The Cult of Sharing

 The final step is demonize the other.
 For Steve Jobs and the Apple cult, it was Microsoft and IBM.
 For Richard Branson’s Virgin Airlines, it was British Airways and American Airlines.

-But according to Atkin, establishing a cult brand’s beliefs and sensibility are not enough.
-People don’t really buy into the ideology anyway.
-As much as brand managers think that projecting a compelling system of values to consumers, human interaction is what really gets people in the door and makes them stick around.
+But according to Atkin, establishing a cult brand’s beliefs and sensibility are not enough because people don’t really buy into the ideology anyway.
+As much as conventional brand managers think that projecting a compelling system of values to consumers, human interaction is what really gets people in the door and makes them stick around.
 One cult brand, JetBlue, obsesses over every interaction that customers have with gate agents, check-in personnel, telephone agents and flight attendants, ensuring that the brand values of bringing humanity, caring and fun back into air travel are reinforced at every point of contact.

-Atkin cites academic studies that support his point of view.
-Sociologists who study the Unification Church discovered that most people were brought into the church by forming relationships with individuals in the church.
+Academic studies support his point of view.
+Atkin cites sociologists who study the Unification Church.
+They discovered that most people were brought into the church by forming relationships with individuals in the church.
 New recruits first buy into those relationships—the ideology comes later.
 Research into the Mormon church confirms this pattern, showing that individuals with more in-group ties to individual church members become more devoted to the church and its belief system.

-Atkin views the practices and structure of the Mormon as exemplifying important attributes of corporate brands.
-To bind the community together, the church has created a home visit program that ensures a high degree of interpersonal contact between members and is especially aimed at new recruits who are most at risk of leaving.
-They maintain an extensive database of contact information to guarantee that no one is forgotten.
+Atkin views the practices and structure of the Mormon religion as exemplifying important attributes of corporate brands.
+To bind the community together, church officials created a home visit program that ensures a high degree of interpersonal contact between members.
+This program is especially aimed at new recruits who are most at risk of leaving and the church maintains an extensive database of contact information to guarantee that no one is forgotten.

-Atkin advises brand managers to strengthen the community by instilling a sense of mutual dependence and responsibility among cult members.
-It’s the key to the success of religions like Christianity, with its emphasis on charity; the U.S. Marine Corps, with its doctrine of never leave a man behind on the battlefield; and brands like the cosmetics company Mary Kay.
+Atkin advises brand managers to learn this lesson, and strengthen the community by instilling a sense of mutual dependence and responsibility among cult members.
+It’s the key to the success of religions like Christianity, with its emphasis on charity; the U.S. Marine Corps, with its doctrine of never leaving a man behind on the battlefield; and brands like the cosmetics company Mary Kay.
 These have all written the ideals of mutual love and caring into their founding texts.
-Most often we assume that business is driven from a sense of individual achievement and competition, but Mary Kay abstains from these values, stressing that support and helpfulness are its core.
+We often assume that business is driven from a sense of individual achievement and competition, but Mary Kay abstains from these values, stressing that support and helpfulness are its core.
 According to the founder, Mary Kay Ash:

 everything anyone in our sales organization does to succeed is based upon helping others.
 As beauty consultants, we must help our customers; and as sales directors, we must help our people to succeed.
 The company structure requires each person to help others in order to succeed.
 The individual who thinks ‘What’s in it for me?’ will never make it in our company.